janavatter/gnn-sampling-study/README.md

 # Artifacts and Reproducibility
-## From Large to Small Graphs: How to Sample in Graph Neural Network Training
+## From Large to Small: How to Sample in Graph Neural Network Training
 Currently in submission.

 Please do not hesitate to write us (jana.vatter@tum.de) if you need any help to run or reproduce the results.